sanjuwagh0809/AIS16658intern/README.md

 decision tree is the best model on the basis of prcision , accuracy and recall, Where the values of precision,accuracy and recall for dicision tree are high as compared to knn and naive bayes.

 Task 9 : Dashboard
 In this task we created a dashoard on project data i.e Airlines Delay Classification in power bi dashboard.We download the Airlines Delay Classification from kaggle.
-In power bi we get the data from csv file then by using graphs ,sclicers,card and other features we create a dashoard in power bi.
+In power bi we get the data from csv file then by using graphs ,card and other features we create a dashoard in power bi.